particle-iot/docs/src/content/firmware/best-practices/firmware-introduction.md

 ### Asset OTA

 Particle Asset OTA (available in Device OS 5.5.0 and later), allows users to include bundled assets in an OTA software update that can be delivered to other processors and components in your product.
-Bundled assets can be up to 1 MB in size (after compression) and do not use additional data operations.
+Bundled assets can be up to 1 MB to 1.5 MB in size, after compression, depending on platform and do not use additional data operations.

 With this feature, your Particle device can not only update itself, but also update the components connected to it.